sigasi/sigasi_insights/faq.md

 If you want a _fully black background in the editor_, right click in the editor view and select **Preferences...**, next navigate to **General > Editors > Text Editors**.
 In the **Appearance color options**, select **Background color** and next click the **Color** button to select your preferred editor background color.

+If you encounter problems with button text and colors on RedHat (and Centos), use a dark OS theme like 'AdwaitaDark'.
+Sigasi Studio then inherits the dark buttons from the OS theme.

 # Warnings and Lint rules

 ## Can Sigasi replace my linter?